ansible/ansible/docsite/rst/common_return_values.rst

 stdout_lines
 ````````````
-When c(stdout) is returned we also always provide this field wich is a list of strings, one item per line from the original.
+When c(stdout) is returned we also always provide this field which is a list of strings, one item per line from the original.

 Internal use
 ============